ManchesterBioinference/DEtime/README.md

 DEtime is an R package for two-sample time series analysis using Gaussian process methods.
 This package implements the Gaussian regression framework for perturbation time point inferrence in a two sample case.

+The paper describing this package is available at arXiv: http://arxiv.org/abs/1602.01743

 ## Installation

 There are two ways to install DEtime: